rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 Currently, cross-crate information is written during the invocation of the `write_shared` function in [write_shared.rs](https://github.com/rust-lang/rust/blob/04ab7b2be0db3e6787f5303285c6b2ee6279868d/src/librustdoc/html/render/write_shared.rs#L47).
 This proposal does not add any new CCI or change their contents (modulo sorting order, whitespace).

 The existing cross-crate information files, like `search-index.js`, all are lists of elements, rendered in an specified way (e.g. as a JavaScript file with a JSON array or an HTML index page containing an unordered list).
 The current rustdoc (in `write_shared`) pushes the current crate's version of the CCI into the one that is already found in `doc`, and renders a new version.
-The rest of the proposal uses the term **part** to refer to the pre-merged, pre-rendered element of a the CCI.
+The rest of the proposal uses the term **part** to refer to the pre-merged, pre-rendered element of the CCI.

-## New subdirectory: `<parts out dir>/<crate name>/crate-info.json`
+## New file: `<parts out dir>/<crate name>/crate-info.json`

 The `<parts out dir>/<crate name>/crate-info.json` file contains the unmerged contents of a single crates' version of their corresponding CCI.
 Typically, `<parts out dir>` is selected as `./target/doc.parts`.
 This file is written if the flag `--write-info-json=<parts out dir>` is provided.